 Fan Boundary Conditions

-The fan model is a model with lumped parameters that may be used to assess how a fan with specified characteristics would affect a broader flow field.
+The fan model has lumped parameters that may be used to assess how a fan with specified characteristics would affect a broader flow field.
 With the fan boundary type, you may enter an empirical fan curve that describes the connection between flow rate (velocity) and head (pressure increase) over a fan element.
 The fan swirl velocity can also have radial and tangential components specified.
-The fan model does not accurately describe the intricate flow through the fan blades.
+The fan model does not accurately describe the intricate flow through the blades.
 Instead, it forecasts how much air will pass through the fan.
-Fans may be employed as the only flow source in a simulation or in combination with other flow sources.
+Fans may be employed as the only flow source in a simulation or combination with other flow sources.
 The system flow rate is established in the latter scenario by balancing system losses with the fan curve.

 The fan model does not adequately show the complex flow through the fan blades.
 Instead, it forecasts how much air will pass through the fan.
-Fans may be utilized as the only flow source in a simulation or in combination with other flow sources.
-In the latter scenario, the balance between system losses and the fan curve determines the system flow rate.
+Fans may be utilized as the only flow source in a simulation or combination with other flow sources.
+In the latter scenario, the balance between system losses and the fan curve determines the flow rate.

 Exhaust Fan Boundary Condition